Terms of Use

 Links

-This Web site may contain links to third party web sites.
-The Computer History Museum (CHM) is not responsible for any content of any linked web site.
-CHM provides these links on our web site as a convenience only, and a link does not imply endorsement, sponsorship, or any specific affiliation with the linked web site.
+The CHM Website may contain links to third-party websites.
+CHM is not responsible for the content on any linked website.
+These links are provided on the CHM website as a convenience only, and inclusion of any link does not imply CHM’s endorsement, sponsorship, or any affiliation with the linked website.

 Disclaimer of Warranties